hungcq/knowledge-repo/IT/microservices-patterns/5-designing-business-logic.md

   - -> Solution: aggregate pattern:
     - Focus of design: identify aggregates, their boundaries & roots
     - Characteristics:
       - (1) Operations are invoked on the aggregate root (via a method), acting on the entire aggregate rather than parts of it
-      - An aggregate is the object of storage, often loaded entirely from the DB -> avoid complication; scaling DB by sharding agg is straightforward
+      - An aggregate is the object of storage, often loaded entirely from the DB
+      - -> Avoid complication; scaling DB by sharding agg is straightforward
       - Concurrency is handled by locking the aggregate root (eg version number/DB level lock)
     - Advs:
       - Decompose a domain model into chunks, which are easier to understand